bhaskatripathi/LLM_Quantization/readme.md

 # GGUF (GPT-Generated Unified Format)

 GGUF (GPT-Generated Unified Format) is a file format specifically designed for efficient deployment and inference of large language models.
-Let me break down why it's important and beneficial:

 ## Key Benefits of GGUF: